Naveen1098/Weed_Indices/README.md

 All_Indices ()
 ```
 A new window opens for selecting an excel containing the data as per the prescribed format.
-The data file format is attached above named "Example_data_format.xlsx"
+The data file format is attached above named __`"Example_data_format.xlsx"`__

-*** Note: If the data is not saved in the prescribed format the program won't run properly.
-Be cautious ****
+**Note: If the data is not saved in the prescribed format the program won't run properly.
+Be cautious**

 Results will be stored in the same folder where you have the data.
-The name of excel file is "WeedIndices_Results.xlsx".
+The name of excel file is **"WeedIndices_Results.xlsx"**.

 ## Citing the package
 Simply type and you will get the info you need: